ameliarw/Chem-308/Background.md

 ##### All operators we use are hermitian
 Hermitian operators produce real eigenvalues.
-A hermitian matrix has a defining property where the complex conjugate is equal to the complex conjugate transpose.
-A complex conjugate transpose is the original matrix with the rows now serving as the columns and the columns serving as the rows, and any complex components of the matrix are replaced with $ -i = -\sqrt{-1} $.

 ##### Quantum states are linear combinations of states
 In the linear algebra representation of quantum states, different vectors combine to form each eigenstate.
 Here's a graphical representation of this concept, where vector $\vec{w}$ can be written as a linear combination of vectors $\vec{u}$ and $\vec{v}$: